paresh5555/Julep_AI/README.md

 📄 LICENSE
 ───────────────────────────────

-This project is licensed under the MIT License.
+This project is licensed.
 ───────────────────────────────
 ✨ FUTURE IMPROVEMENTS
 ───────────────────────────────

-- Deploy as a web app (Flask/Streamlit)
+- Deploy as a web app
 - Add voice input
 - Vernacular language UX
 - Offline-first support for rural use-cases